rickgiantsteps/xenboard-actm/README.md

 ![equations used in sethares' algorithm](/images/sethares.jpg)

-In order to take into account the different harmonic components of more complex sounds (non-sinusoidal waves), Sethares explains that the total dissonance for complex sounds is composed by the sum of the dissonances between all simultaneously sounding partials.
-We've taken this into consideration when calculating the value, giving different results depending on the waveform selected for the oscillator in the Synth section of XenBoard.

-Furthermore, the contribution of the partials in the dissonance calculation is determined by their amplitudes.
+In order to take into account the different harmonic components of more complex sounds (non-sinusoidal waves), Sethares explains that the total dissonance for complex sounds is composed by the sum of the dissonances between all simultaneously sounding partials, with a contribution that is determined by their amplitudes.

+Those concepts allow the user to have a unique value which represents the level of roughness for a chord that is been played on the keyboard.
+For example, chords played in the low register, with small intervals and a lot of notes will have an higher value of dissonance than ones in  the high register with just few distant notes.

+Moreover, depending on which waveform the user selects for the oscillator in the Synth section of XenBoard, the sound spectrum complexity will change and so the dissonance level.

 ## Synth and Effects